 The 1961 Championship Game was played between Kokomo and Indianapolis Manual at Butler’s Hinkle Fieldhouse.
 The crowd numbered nearly 15,000, with about 6,000 of those fans calling Kokomo home.

 The Redskins led 13-12 after one period and 35-28 at the halftime break.
 Kokomo rallied back to bring it within one at the end of the third quarter, 43-42.
-The final eight minutes of the game would prove to be a complete barn-burner as Kokomo and Manual battled for the State Championship.
+The game’s final eight minutes would prove to be a complete barn-burner as Kokomo and Manual battled for the State Championship.

-Overtime would prove to be an epic battle as well, as Kokomo’s Babe Pryor and Manuel’s Dick VanArsdale traded baskets.
+Overtime would also prove to be an epic battle as Kokomo’s Babe Pryor and Manuel’s Dick VanArsdale traded baskets.
 Ronnie Hughes hit a big basket to make it 66-64 in favor of the Kats.
-VanArsdale responded and the game was tied at 66 with just 19 ticks left.
+VanArsdale responded, and the game was tied at 66 with just 19 ticks left.
 Hughes got the ball and was fouled by Manuel’s Armen Cobb with three seconds left.
-Hughes sank both of the pressure-free throws–to make it even worse for Manual the first one bounced on the rim three times before going in–to give Kokomo 68-66 lead.
+Hughes sank both of the pressure-free throws–to make it even worse for Manual, the first one bounced on the rim three times before going in–to give Kokomo a 68-66 lead.
 Manuel’s desperation shot at the buzzer missed.
 Kokomo had won the state title.

 The tournament was delayed almost three weeks because of winter storms, but the tournament and championship games were well worth the wait!

 Muncie Central (27-3) won its sixth State Title by edging Terre Haute South 65-64 in overtime.
 Jack Moore, a 5-foot-9 guard, was the star of the game for Muncie, scoring 27 points, including all three of his team’s points in overtime, during the title game.